rajfal/rajfal.github.io/_posts/2018-02-25-Using-time-tree-unwind-filter-to-aggregate-data.md.md

 1. We will use the month and year of May 2007

+Code Study:
+`...
+collect( n.type) as i
+UNWIND i as Issues
+WITH  Y, M, all_issues , Issues ORDER BY Issues
+RETURN Y, M, collect(Issues) as issues, size(filter(x IN Issues WHERE x= 'Erosion')) as Erosion ...`

+Let's study the above code, so we understand what exactly is being done.
+`n.type` represent all rows of `Soil_Issue`s that occur throughout May 2007.
+We then apply collect() function to turn them into a list, `i`, of the format, ['c','b', 'a'] Next, we apply UNWIND clause to turn that list into a rows-based variable called `Issues` - this will allow sorting WITH clause then applies alphabetic sort to `Issues`, see `Issues ORDER BY Issues` RETURN clause applies another collect() function call to gather these ordered `Issues` into a variable called `issues` So what's with `size(filter(x IN Issues WHERE x= 'Erosion')) as Erosion`?
+We use filter() function to pull out only those soil issues of the type 'Erosion'.
+Every item `x` is tested to see if it contains 'Erosion'.
+If it does then it's added to the new internal list.
+Once all the `Issues` have been filtered, we apply size() function on the new list to arrive at the total number of Erosion issues.

+If you look at the code below

 ```sql
 MATCH (y:Year {year: 2007})-[:HAS_MONTH]->(m:Month {month: 5})-[:HAS_DAY]->(d:Day)<-[r:REPORTED_ON]-()-[*1..2]-(n:Soil_Issue)
 WITH y.year as Y, m.month as M, count(n) as all_issues , collect( n.type) as i